Fellowship Application

 - Focus on regulatory approaches in addressing risk management and medication error related issues associated with currently marketed drug and biologic products.

-- Contribute to advancing the science of risk management and medication error prevention and analysis by applying training, learning and experience gained at Academia, Industry and FDA
+- Contribute to advancing the science of risk management and medication error prevention and analysis.

 - Develop and understanding of pharmaceutical risk management tools available to assess and mitigate the risks of drug and biologic products.